JoshWang3/Chuwa20250317/Short Questions/hw1.md

 ```

 ## 4. String Pool in Java and String Immutability
-- The String Pool is a special memory area in the heap where Java stores string to avoid duplication.
+- The String Pool is a memory area in the heap where Java stores string to avoid duplication.
 - String Immutability means once a `String` object is created, it cannot be changed.

 ```java